Analytic Extended Dynamic Mode Decomposition: Analytic EDMD

 \subsection{Spectral properties}

-The spectral properties of the Koopman operator can be approximated by the eigenvalues and eigenvectors of the Koopman matrix $\eqref{eq:analytic_EDMD}$.
-In particular, the eigenvalues of $\mathbf{K}$ provide an approximation of the eigenvalues of $K$ and the associated eigenvectors yield the Taylor coefficients of the corresponding eigenfunctions.
-Note that the approximation is only due to the data-driven setting, and not to the finite-dimensional nature of the method.
+The spectral properties of the Koopman operator can be approximated by the eigenvalues and eigenvectors of the Koopman matrix $\cref{eq:analytic_EDMD}$.
+In particular, the eigenvalues of $\hat{\mathbf{K}}$ provide an approximation of the eigenvalues of $K$ and the associated eigenvectors yield the Taylor coefficients of the corresponding eigenfunctions.
+Note that the approximation error on the eigenvalues and Taylor coefficients of the eigenfunctions is only due to the data-driven setting, and not to the finite-dimensional nature of the method.